AP24110010099/smart-civic-platform/README.md

 Setup Instructions-

+Set up the backend server and connect it to the database.

-Build a simple web or mobile app for reporting civic issues.
+Build and run the web or mobile frontend application.

-Integrate a chatbot to help users register complaints and get updates.
+Integrate the chatbot for complaint registration and live updates.

-Enable photo and video upload as proof of the issue.

-Use GPS to automatically capture the complaint location (geo-tagging).

-Support multiple languages for easy access by all users.

-Assign priority to complaints based on urgency.

-Automatically assign complaints to the nearest workers using route optimization.

-Provide live status updates until the issue is resolved.
+Enable GPS services for geo-tagged complaint submission.

+Configure photo/video upload for complaint proof.

+Activate multi-language support and live status notifications.